facebook/infer/README-pulseinf.md

-# PULSE-OO ("pulse-infinite")
+# PULSE-♾️("pulse-infinite")

-Pulse-OO is an under-approximate non-termination checker based on the Pulse checker, part of the Infer framework by Meta.
+Pulse-♾️ is an under-approximate non-termination checker based on the Pulse checker, part of the Infer framework by Meta.

 The new checker adds a new Error Type in Pulse: PULSE_INFINITE, which is now part of the error report printed by Pulse at the end of analysis.

-To compile pulse-OO, there is nothing special to do, just build infer the normal way.
+To compile Pulse-♾️, there is nothing special to do, just build infer the normal way.
 We currently test on C/C++ programs, so it suffices to build infer as such:

 $ build-infer clang

-# Run Pulse-OO on divergence test cases (infinite.cpp)
+# Run Pulse-♾️ on divergence test cases (infinite.cpp)

 First edit termination-run-all.sh to change the HOME value to yours, then run: